 Lastly, the Commission notes that approvals from the ACOE and RWQCB are necessary and serve to further reduce potential impacts to sensitive habitat and marine resources.
-The City currently has approval from the RWQCB that extends to November 2011, so approval is in place for this winter season.
-To ensure that approvals are in place for the construction of the berm in the subsequent years permitted herein, Special Condition Five (5) requires the City to submit, prior to commencement of construction of the berm for the 2011-2012 winter season, evidence of final required approval from the ACOE and RWQCB.
-The ACOE and RWQCB approvals shall be valid through Memorial Day 2015.
+The City currently has approval from the RWQCB that extends to May 2024, so approval is in place for the recommended duration of this permit.
+Preliminary ACOE approval has been provided, and final approval will be provided once the subject CDP has been issued.
+To ensure that approvals are in place for the construction of the berm in the subsequent years permitted herein, Special Condition Eight (8) requires the City to the final required approval from the ACOE.
+If the ACOE approval requires modifications to the subject project, a CDP amendment will be required, unless the Executive Director determines that no amendment is necessary.
+The ACOE and RWQCB approvals shall be valid through Memorial Day 2020.